-In August 2020, we entered into a clinical trial agreement with Stanford in which Stanford will execute a Phase 1/2 clinical trial utilizing JSP191 to treat Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital.
+Effective September 2020, we entered into a sponsored research agreement with Stanford, pursuant to which Stanford will execute a Phase 1/2 clinical trial utilizing JSP191 to treat Fanconi Anemia patients in Bone Marrow Failure requiring allogeneic transplant with non-sibling donors at Stanford Lucile Packard Children's Hospital.
 As consideration for the services performed by Stanford under this agreement, we will pay Stanford a total of \$0.9 million over approximately three years upon the achievement of the first development and clinical milestone, including FDA filings and patients' enrollment.
 As of December 31, 2020, we accrued \$0.3 million related to the achievement of the first milestone under this agreement, which was paid in February 2021.
-The second and the third milestones are based on the progress of the clinical trials and will be recognized when achieved.
+In February 2022, the second milestone was achieved.
+The Company paid \$0.3 million in March 2022, and recognized this as a research and development expense in the condensed statements of operations and comprehensive loss for the three months ended March 31, 2022.
+The third milestone is based on the progress of the clinical trials and will be recognized when achieved.